"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 So that is the other paradox of the Fort Dearborn Massacre statue.
 Short Bull, the dreamer, the man of peace, who urged his followers to refrain from hostile acts against the whites, is depicted as a murderous young brave.
 But Kicking Bear, the ruthless warrior, who used the new religion as a means of inciting the Sioux to rebellion, is the “noble red man” saving a white woman's life.
 And thus they are perpetuated in enduring bronze!

 The first paradox was that the sculptor chose to immortalize an incident that probably didn't happen.
 Kicking Bear was aware of the twist in roles.
-Watson quotes a contemporary writer that:
+Watson quotes a contemporary writer, probably Joseph Kirkland, that:

 It chanced that the real disposition of the two principal models were the reverse of their assumed characters, and Kicking Bear (who when wearing his native dress and war paint carried a string of six scalps) was amused that he was assigned the more humane part. “‘Me, good Injun’ he cried, ‘Him, bad Injun!’ and he laughed loudly at the jest.”

-The Chicago Monuments Project brings the story to its conclusion.
+The Chicago Monuments Project brings the story of the Fort Dearborn Massacre Monument to its conclusion.

 Conceived in a sensationalist, luridly violent mode, the sculpture was long criticized by American Indian activists and was removed from public view in 1997.